 Basically my over-analytical self couldn’t decide which version would be best so I tested both for you.

-Once all your banana pancakes are ready I’d highly recommend layering them with thinly sliced bananas and peanut butter drizzle for a gourmet stack.
+Once all of your oatmeal banana pancakes are ready, I’d highly recommend layering them with thinly sliced bananas and peanut butter drizzle for a gourmet stack.

 - 1 cup unsweetened cashew milk (or milk of choice)

 - 2 cups rolled oats** (OR 1 1/4 cups whole wheat white flour)